discordeno/discordeno/examples/bigbot/README.md

 #### Setup process

 - Install the dependencies with yarn
-- Run the Discordeno desired properties CLI with `yarn postinstall`
 - Build the code with `yarn build`

 You can start different parts of your bot in the following order.